TrueBlocks/trueblocks-core/test/gold/tools/getReceipt/getReceipt_README.txt

 `Notes:`

-- `trans_list` is one or more space-separated identifiers which may be either a transaction hash, a blockNumber.transactionID pair, or a blockHash.transactionID pair, or any combination.
+- `transactions` is one or more space-separated identifiers which may be either a transaction hash, a blockNumber.transactionID pair, or a blockHash.transactionID pair, or any combination.
 - This tool checks for valid input syntax, but does not check that the transaction requested exists.
 - This tool retrieves information from the local node or rpcProvider if configured (see documentation).